 - Punching speed bags to help improve coordination and posture or punching heavy bags to build strength and muscle.

-- Yelling exercises are incorporated into the workout to help with any voice disorder symptoms of Parkinson’s.
+- Vocal exercises are incorporated into the workout to help with any voice disorder symptoms of Parkinson’s.

 - Footwork and other agility exercises will be used to help improve balance.

-- There is also a lot of group exercises that focus on socialization at each class.
+- There is also a lot of group exercises that focus on socialization and community in each class.

 If you would like to see a Parkinson’s boxing class in action click here.